mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 The commentary by [Conze](glossary#edward-conze) says:

 > “Mahayanists are fond of saying that [Buddha](glossary#buddha)’s enlightenment is not real fact, and that likewise, the [Dharma](glossary#dharma) preached by the Buddha shouldn’t be misunderstood as a definite teaching of definite facts.
 In the Large Prajnaparamita Sutras the theme of this chapter has been treated at much greater length.
-A few parallels in “The Version in 8,000 Lines” may throw light on it, and show the connection with the basic doctrines of (1) the marklessness of all things, (2) of their [emptiness](glossary#śūnyatā), and (3) of their Suchness.”
-(Transcriber’s Note: Katagiri Roshi phrases this last part as “the marklessness of all things, the marklessness of their emptiness, and the marklessness of their suchness.”)
+A few parallels in “The Version in 8,000 Lines” may throw light on it, and show the connection with the basic doctrines of, first, the marklessness of all things, second, the marklessness of their emptiness, and third, the marklessness of their suchness.”
+(Transcriber’s Note: The current version of the book says, “(1) the marklessness of all things, (2) of their [emptiness](glossary#śūnyatā), and (3) of their Suchness.”)

 So let’s understand, let’s think, one by one.